-IT’S BEEN THREE years since I systematically dismantled my life.
-At that point I left my job and I gave up my rent-controlled apartment.
+It’s been a few years since I systematically dismantled my life.
+At that point I left a cushy job and I gave up my rent-controlled apartment.
 I abandoned much of who I was and went in chase of a dream: one year of world travel.
 If my life were a movie, the scene where I hugged my family goodbye and turned to catch my plane might be the story’s natural conclusion.
 The credits would start rolling.
 There’d be an inspirational soundtrack.
 The protagonist had struggled with a big life decision, had his breakthrough and then found enough courage (or foolery) to tackle his personal calling.
 Rode off into the sunset.
 Finito.

 But that wasn’t the end.

 Stories — at least real life stories — never really end.
 Pages get turned.
 New chapters begin.
 Addenda are added.
 As long as we’re living, there is no “happy ever after” or even “The End.”
 It all goes forward.
 And most often, it all goes forward anticlimactically, unapologetically.

 My story continues.
 In many ways, I’ve resumed my pre-ride-off-into-the-sunset life.
 I’m back in the same city, working a similar job and hanging with old friends.
 The reinstatement (of my non-travelling life) is not seen as a setback or a letdown.
 I love this city.
 I’m fortunate to be handed enough work to pay my bills.
 My friends are my foundation.
 This situation offers a comforting familiarity.